X-Ryl669/eLog/README.md

 ../include/log.hpp:934:32: note: 'std::is_same_v<CompileTime::TypeList<int, double, void*>, CompileTime::TypeList<double, double, int, void*> >' evaluates to false
 ```

-The error message from the compiler give the reason why it failed, the number of argument isn't good (expecting 4 arguments, 3 given) and the argument type isn't matching either (the first expected argument is an double, a int was given).
+The error messages from the compiler give the reason why it failed, the number of argument isn't good (expecting 4 arguments, 3 given) and the argument type isn't matching either (the first expected argument is an double, a int was given).
 While the former error is easy to spot, the latter would have been silently accepted with printf and the resulting code would have **crashed** at runtime.

 ## Configuration